 LocalBitcoins allows you to buy Bitcoin online in the following ways:

-- You can buy Bitcoin with cash by meeting up with the sellers that live near you
+- You can buy Bitcoin with cash by meeting up with the sellers that live near you;

-- Choose to buy Bitcoin from other people by sending a bank transfer
+- Choose to buy Bitcoin from other people by sending a bank transfer;

-- You can deposit money into the seller’s bank account by going to a bank and depositing cash into their account
+- You can deposit money into the seller’s bank account by going to a bank and depositing cash into their account.

 For bank transfers, some of the people who sell on LocalBitcoins might ask you to verify yourself before buying from them.
 Buying Bitcoin in person is the most common way to buy Bitcoin without ID on LocalBitcoins.
+So, now you know how to buy Bitcoin anonymously.

-How to Buy Bitcoin Using an ATM
+How to Buy BTC Using an ATM

 Next, you have the Bitcoin ATM option.
 Another great choice if would like to buy Bitcoin without using your ID.
 At a Bitcoin ATM, you can buy Bitcoin with cash or with a debit/credit card.